ytpor/angular-challenge/README.md

-# AngularChallenge
+# Angular Challenge

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4.
+The challenge is to build a UI using Angular.

+## Prerequisite

+* Node version 20.17.0 or higher
+* Angular CLI version 19.2.14 or higher

 ## Development server